ankurk91/wp-google-analytics/readme.txt

 = Is Google Analytics service free. =

-Yes, There is paid version of Google Analytics also.
+Yes, But there is paid version of Google Analytics also.

 Read more [here](https://developers.google.com/analytics/devguides/collection/analyticsjs/limits-quotas).